-If you find yourself in a position where you are not able to provide the basic care for your child that he or she needs, then you have a series of difficult decisions to make.
+If you find yourself in a position where you cannot provide the basic care for your child that he or she needs, you have a series of difficult decisions to make.
 Admitting to yourself that there is a problem is the first decision, and then the following decisions will center around what to do about it.
-Determining that there is a problem can be the most difficult step to make, but also the most important for you and your child.
+Determining that there is a problem can be the most difficult step to make and the most important for you and your child.

 It could be that you are a young mom with no ability or resources to care for your child.
-You may not have a support system here in Texas or the support system you do have it unwilling or unable to provide you with any assistance when it comes to caring for your baby.
+You may not have a support system here in Texas, or the support system you do have is unwilling or unable to provide you with any assistance when it comes to caring for your baby.
 The problem may also stem from a physical or mental handicap that your child has.
-Some parents have children who physically abuse them due to a mental impairment that the child is not able to control.
+Some parents have children who physically abuse them due to a mental impairment that the child cannot control.

-In circumstances like these, it is not uncommon for a parent to consider the possibility of voluntarily relinquishing their parental rights.
-A voluntary relinquishment means that you as a parent would willingly place your child into CPS custody and are agreeable to a court legally terminating your relationship with your child.
-This is obviously a very serious topic and one that I wanted to devote some time to today in our blog post.
+In the circumstances like these, it is not uncommon for a parent to consider the possibility of voluntarily relinquishing their parental rights.
+A voluntary relinquishment means that you, as a parent, would willingly place your child into CPS custody and are agreeable to a court legally terminating your relationship with your child.
+This is a somber topic and one that I wanted to devote some time to today in our blog post.

 How to handle a situation involving a child with severe emotional problems

-Like we touched on a moment ago, it could happen that our child has severe problems involving their behavior, their physical well-being or their emotional state.
+As we touched on a moment ago, our children might have severe problems involving their behavior, physical well-being, or emotional state.
 The fact is that you and your family may not be in a position to provide your child with the level of medical or psychological care that he or she needs to function well in society.
 Specialized care may be needed for your child.
 Drug or alcohol treatment facilities are available for children suffering from impairments like these but may cost more money to attend than you can realistically afford.

-CPS may receive a report regarding issues involving abuse or neglect of your child and would intervene in order to ensure your child’s safety.
-In the event that CPS determines that you have refused to accept parental responsibility for your child, they can legally take custody of him or her.
-Learning what services are available to people in your position is key to being able to regain custody of your child.
+CPS may receive a report regarding issues involving abuse or neglect of your child and would intervene to ensure your child’s safety.
+If CPS determines that you have refused to accept parental responsibility for your child, they can legally take custody of him or her.
+Learning what services are available to people in your position is key to regaining custody of your child.

 What happens if you are in a position where you have a history of drug or alcohol abuse?

 If you abuse drugs or alcohol, then you are not in a position to parent your child as well as you could if you were able to maintain a level of sobriety.
-Many parents are surprised to learn that even if they never use drugs or alcohol in front of their children that the well-being of their children may nevertheless be at risk.
+Many parents are surprised to learn that even if they never use drugs or alcohol in front of their children, their children's well-being may nevertheless be at risk.

-On a more practical level, if you are in an altered mental state as a result of your abusing drugs or alcohol then you expose your child to risks that he or she may place themselves in danger when you are not able to quickly react to prevent potential harm.
-If you are choosing to spend money on drugs and alcohol rather than food for your children, this is an obvious sign that you are not able to make decisions that are appropriate for the well-being of your child.
+On a more practical level, if you are in an altered mental state due to your abusing drugs or alcohol, you expose your child to risks that he or she may place themselves in danger when you are not able to react to prevent potential harm quickly.
+If you are choosing to spend money on drugs and alcohol rather than food for your children, this is an obvious sign that you cannot make decisions that are appropriate for your child's well-being.

 The reality of abusing drugs is that you are more likely than not to bring other abusers into your home or have people selling drugs in the home.
-Bringing people that are not engaging in safe behavior into your home then you are placing your child at unnecessarily high risk of having a dangerous situation arise in the home.
+Bringing people who are not engaging in safe behavior into your home will place your child at unnecessarily high risk of having a dangerous situation arise in the home.

 What is the likely outcome of a CPS case involving your child if you are a drug abuser?

 If you are involved in a CPS case because you are addicted to drugs or alcohol, then you will have a tough time getting your child back into your home quickly.
-CPS is going to ask a great deal from you in the event that drugs and/or alcohol are a part of your case.
-Even if you no longer use alcohol or drugs you will still likely need to show CPS that you are capable of addressing the needs of your child on a consistent basis.
+CPS will ask a great deal from you if drugs and/or alcohol are a part of your case.
+Even if you no longer use alcohol or drugs, you will still likely need to show CPS that you can consistently address your child's needs.

 Drug testing will certainly be a part of the case.
-These drug tests are usually random in nature, meaning that you will be asked to submit to a urine or hair follicle test with very little notice beforehand.
-Even if drug testing is not a part of your case then you will still need to have conversations with your caseworker regarding why you use drugs or alcohol and the impact of those drugs and alcohol on your parenting.
-These conversations obviously will not be pleasant ones but are necessary to provide CPS with information as to the extent of your addiction.
+These drug tests are usually random, meaning that you will be asked to submit to a urine or hair follicle test with very little notice beforehand.
+Even if drug testing is not a part of your case, you will still need to have conversations with your caseworker regarding why you use drugs or alcohol and the impact of those drugs and alcohol on your parenting.
+These conversations obviously will not be pleasant ones but are necessary to provide CPS with information about the extent of your addiction.

 The next step after you speak to your caseworker about your addiction is that you will be asked to submit to a drug and alcohol assessment.
-This questionnaire will make sure that you are able to receive appropriate treatment for your addiction.
+This questionnaire will make sure that you can receive appropriate treatment for your addiction.
 You will need to follow whatever recommendations are made within that assessment, no matter what.

 Sometimes a recommendation is made that you can only have supervised visitation with your child.
 This occurs when a CPS caseworker observes a short (usually 2-3 hour) visitation session with your child at a CPS facility.
-The CPS caseworker will be paying close attention to your behavior towards your child in order to see if there are any warning signs for behavior that may place your child at risk in the future.
+The CPS caseworker will be paying close attention to your child's behavior to see if there are any warning signs for behavior that may place your child at risk in the future.

-Finally, if you are using drugs and alcohol it is unlikely that your child will be able to remain in your house with you.
-If you are being asked to attend drug or alcohol counseling or treatment while your CPS case is ongoing you will likely not be able to attend to the hourly needs of your child.
-You can speak to your CPS caseworker about what options are available to you in order to balance your need to receive treatment and the ability of your child to spend as much time with you as possible.
+Finally, if you are using drugs and alcohol, it is unlikely that your child will be able to remain in your house with you.
+If you are being asked to attend drug or alcohol counseling or treatment while your CPS case is ongoing, you will likely not be able to attend to your child's hourly needs.
+You can speak to your CPS caseworker about what options are available to you to balance your need to receive treatment and your child's ability to spend as much time with you as possible.

 What should you do when your CPS case ends?

-Keep in mind, however, that if you have other children to care for that you need to be present for those children.
+However, keep in mind that if you have other children to care for that, you need to be present for those children.
 Allowing yourself to be stuck in the past regarding the loss of one child does not justify your inability to care for another.
 Working on problems that were identified in the CPS investigation is a good idea.
-If you are battling an addiction to drugs or alcohol you should speak to CPS about continuing with counseling sessions even if it means you paying money to do so now that your CPS case has ended.
+If you are battling an addiction to drugs or alcohol, you should speak to CPS about continuing with counseling sessions even if it means you are paying money to do so now that your CPS case has ended.

-If your child is able to return to your home, you should…
+If your child can return to your home, you should…

 On the other hand, your child could be returned to your home via a judge's decision in your CPS case.
-This would cause most any family to feel profound happiness.
-You should celebrate the progress that you and your family made during the CPS case.
+This would cause almost any family to feel profound happiness.
+It would help if you celebrated the progress that you and your family made during the CPS case.
 It could be that you even grew as a parent and that your relationship with your child could be strengthened due to your involvement in the CPS case.

-However, you need to remain on the path that caused you to win your case.
+However, it would help if you remained on the path that caused you to win your case.
 If you have started seeking help for a drug or alcohol addiction, now is not the time to stop.
-The cravings and urges to use those substances will not stop just because your child has been returned home.
-Actually, it may be possible for those desires to come back even stronger now that your child is back home with you.
+The cravings and urges to use those substances will not stop because your child has been returned home.
+It may be possible for those desires to come back even stronger now that your child is back home with you.
 You may unknowingly fall into the old habits you had developed now that your child is home.

-Regardless, your child has been out of your home for an extended period of time and is now home again.
+Regardless, your child has been out of your home for an extended period and is now home again.
 You can help your child transition back into your house by preparing for the move ahead of time.
-Developing a parenting plan for how to raise your child when he or she returns home is a good idea.
+Developing a parenting plan for raising your child when he or she returns home is a good idea.
 Keep the support system in place that you developed throughout your CPS case.
 Your ability to parent is likely greater now that you have been through the rigors of CPS involvement.

-If your child has been enrolled in a school that is not zoned to your home, it is likely that you will have to re-enroll your child in their old school unless you can transport him or her to the new school.
+If your child has been enrolled in a school that is not zoned to your home, you will likely have to re-enroll your child in their old school unless you can transport him or her to the new school.

-Talk to your child about they need from you
+Talk to your child about what they need from you.

 Do not assume that you will have to figure things out on your own, as far as parenting is concerned.
-Depending on the age of your child, you can ask him or her what their needs are as far as involvement by you.
+Depending on your child's age, you can ask him or her what their needs are as far as involvement by you.

-For instance, if your child needs a time set aside each night to complete homework assignments you should ask him or her what their preference is.
+For instance, if your child needs time set aside each night to complete homework assignments, you should ask him or her what their preference is.
 Some children do better with a homework hour set immediately after school.
-Others need time to unwind, eat a meal and then settle in for homework before bed.
+Others need time to unwind, eat a meal, and then settle in for homework before bed.
 Check with your student before he or she begins a schedule that you set forth for him or her.

-We will pick up with this topic tomorrow and will continue to discuss post-CPS.
-Specifically, I will provide you with some tips on how to keep CPS out of your life now that your case is finally over with.
+We will pick up on this topic tomorrow and will continue to discuss post-CPS.
+Specifically, I will provide you with some tips on keeping CPS out of your life now that your case is finally over with.

 Other Articles you may be interested in: